shuneeus/shuneeeus.github.io/index.md

 # Sebastián Huneeus MSc, PhD(c)

 Welcome to my Github portfolio.
-This is a repository on some of the projects I've worked as a freelance data analyst or as a PhD student in the last twelve months.
+In this repository, you will find a sample of some of the freelance projects I've worked on during the last twelve months.

-I currently live in Berlin and I'm a data analyst intern at [Codept](https://www.codept.de/), a logistics software startup.
+I currently live in Berlin, and I'm a data analyst intern at [Codept](https://www.codept.de/), a logistics software startup.

 Here you can access my [CV](https://docs.google.com/document/d/1GlWFI0N9Y_uBQhdjFIcDNmcs6M42GmXiEfqCHUyovOw/edit?usp=sharing) and  [Linkedin](https://www.linkedin.com/in/sebastian-huneeus)